- Personal Finance»

 - Now turn OFF the water!

-- Shampoo your hair, then cover your entire body in soap.
+- Shampoo your hair, then cover your entire body with soap.

 - If things are drying up, you can turn on the tap for a few seconds to wet the soap for more suds.